okonb/recover-youtube-playlists/README.md

 The goal of this project though is not uploading the recovered playlist back to your YouTube account.
 I can't recommend doing so as this might trigger YouTube's deletion evasion detection and get you in even more trouble...

 However if you were to risk it, you have two choices:
-- paid but convenient service (like soundiiz or tunemymusic, both unchecked by me)
+- paid but convenient service like soundiiz or tunemymusic (a little birdie told me that soundiiz works quite well with the `--just-links` option and is free for up to 200 videos...)
 - uploading using someone else's project (cumbersome, requires a Google cloud app and shuffling passcodes)

 This software is provided under the MIT license and the author does not guarantee it works correctly.
 [Full license](LICENSE)